eciii/pkdb/2FA Technologies.md

 ### PIV Smart card

 PIV stands for Personal Identity Verification.
-It is an acronym used by the United States federal government in the FIPS 201 standard that specifies PIV requirements for Federal employees and contractors.
+It is an acronym used by the United States federal government in the FIPS 201 standard that specifies PIV requirements for federal employees and contractors.

 Smart cards are typically plastic credit-card-sized cards with an embedded integrated circuit chip that stores one or more PKI certificates that identify the user.
 Smart cards are typically used for PIV.